developer-zebra/developer-zebra-site/src/emdk-for-android/3-1/tutorial/tutScanAndPairAPI/index.md

 ## What's Next
 Now that you have learned how to scan the Bluetooth Name/Address of Remote Scanning device and pair our client application with that Remote device using  [ScanAndPair APIs](../../api/scanandpair), in the next tutorial we would concentrate on [SimulScan APIs](../../api/simulscan) and develop an application to demonstrate its use.

-## Download the Source
-The project source to this tutorial can be [downloaded (Internet Connection Required)](https://s3.amazonaws.com/emdk/Tutorials/ScanAndPairTutorial.zip).